Battle of Dominguez Rancho: Battle

+What followed was a running battle in which Mervine attempted to push forward, but was driven back time and time again by volley fire from the Mexicans.
+The horsemen used their lassos to pull the cannon from its carriage, out of the reach of the American soldiers whenever they tried to capture it.
+The Californios were able to stay well back and keep the Americans at bay.
+The gun was loaded with anything that would shoot: round shot, copper grapeshot, cannon balls, as well as metal scraps and cobblestone.
+The small projectiles fired like buckshot.
+Several historians have remarked that the Californios had little gunpowder at their disposal, manufactured at the Mission San Gabriel, and not much of that.
+Some have considered that lack of powder was the reason cannon fire ceased during Mervine's retreat.
+This phase of the battle lasted only a couple of hours.

+At some point, Mervine and his lieutenants realized that they could not make forward progress, they could not capture the gun, and they had wounded needing care.
+As they were helpless on foot against a mounted enemy they could neither see nor count, Mervine had little choice except to retreat.
+The main battle lasted less than an hour; five hours later Mervine's forces were back on their ship in San Pedro Bay.

 Aftermath

-Four of the seriously wounded Americans died and were buried on a little island in San Pedro Bay called Isla de los Muertos, along with the cabin boy.
-(Island of the Dead.).
+Four of the seriously wounded Americans died and, along with the cabin boy, were buried on a little island in San Pedro Bay called Isla de los Muertos (Island of the Dead.).
 Mervine's troops reboarded the Savannah, and after a few days, the warship sailed north toward Monterey.

 "The captured American flag" was later taken to Mexico City by Antonio Coronel, who had been in charge of ordnance during the battle.
 The fate of the old woman's gun is unclear.
 Some say it was surrendered to the Americans after the Capitulation of Cahuenga; however, another account tells that the cannon was resurrected by the Californio dons in 1853 for the celebration of the Fourth of July.
-According to the account of one Major Horace Bell, a Los Angeles Ranger, Juan Sepulveda dug up the gun from near his own property and took it to Dead Man's Island where he and his friends set it up near the graves of the Americans and fired a salute "in the exuberance of his patriotism."
+According to the account of one Major Horace Bell, a Los Angeles Ranger, Juan Sepulveda dug up the gun from near his own property and took it to Dead Man's Island, where he and his friends set it up near the graves of the Americans and fired a salute "in the exuberance of his patriotism."
 It is possible that the famous gun was displayed at the New Orleans Exposition of 1884-85 in the Navy Exhibit.